JetBrains/Qodana/topics/qodana-docker-readme.md

 ## Configure via qodana.yaml

 The `qodana.yaml` file will be automatically recognised and used for the analysis configuration, so that you don't need to pass any additional parameters.
-The references to the inspection profiles will be resolved [in a particular order](docker-techs.md#Order+of+resolving+profile).
+The references to the inspection profiles will be resolved [in a particular order](qodana-docker-techs.md#Order+of+resolving+profile).
 To learn about the format, refer to the [`qodana.yaml` documentation](qodana-yaml.md).

 ## Plugins management

 Paid plugins are not yet supported.
-Each vendor must clarify licenseing terms for CI usage and collaborate with us to make it work.
+Each vendor must clarify licensing terms for CI usage and collaborate with us to make it work.

-Any free IntellJ platform plugins or your custom plugin can be added by mounting it to the container plugins' directory using the following command:
+Any free IntelliJ platform plugins or your custom plugin can be added by mounting it to the container plugins' directory using the following command:

 ```shell
 docker run ... -v /your/custom/path/%pluginName%:/opt/idea/plugins/%pluginName% jetbrains/qodana
 ```

-Please refer to [this guide](docker-techs.md) for more details.
+Please refer to the [technical guide](qodana-docker-techs.md) for more details.

 ## Usage statistics

 According to the [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html), we can use third-party services to analyze the usage of our features to further improve the user experience.
 All data will be collected [anonymously](https://www.jetbrains.com/company/privacy.html).
 You can disable the reporting of usage statistics by adjusting the options of the Docker command you use.
-Refer to [this guide](docker-techs.md) for details.
+Refer to the [technical guide](qodana-docker-techs.md) for details.

 ## License